igrishaev/dos-and-donts/README.md

 - Queues might help a lot.
 Don't invent your own message queue facility.
 Use Rabbit, ZeroMQ or even Redis.

+- For message processing, use text format but not binary one.
+You are not Google with their proto-bufs invented to break down network limitations.

 - Writing logs in file and `tail`ing them via SSH is a mess.
 Write all the logs into (remote) syslog, either your own or SaaS.
 Syslog brings huge capabilities with logs processing.